rehierl/node-tree-outliner/_todo.md

 ## minor/isolated/mixed

 **TODO**
+one node tree may have multiple different outlines at the same time - read the "red", or the "blue" outline - but also a hierarchical listing of outline - i.e. a tree of outlines within a document -

+**TODO**
 The issue with end-marker nodes is that they can be placed inside of a type-1 section.
 To which section does a subsequent node belong?
 What happens in case of user/input errors?